iggy14750/sensordata/README.md

 ```

 So processing time depends upon the runtime of those operations of `RollingMinimum`.
-But first, notice, that we are back to the original scheme of data aquisition, O(1) insert, and O(n) space.
+But first, notice, that we are back to the original scheme of data acquisition, O(1) insert, and O(n) space.

 We have some options for what kind of data structure backs `RollingMinimum`.